simonjstanford/70-483-c-sharp-notes/IO Operations/The Directory & DirectoryInfo Classes.md

 directory2.Create();
 ```

-You can use Directory/DirectoryInfo to remove directories.
-If it does not exist then a DirectoryNotFoundException is thrown.
+You can use `Directory`/`DirectoryInfo` to remove directories.
+If it does not exist then a `DirectoryNotFoundException` is thrown.

 ```csharp
 if (Directory.Exists(@"C:\Temp\Test1"))